 We stay 4 nights in order to make full use of all the possibilities this camp has to offer!
-There is also a possibility to go on a night drive in search of nocturnal action.
+On the way back to camp we do a night drive in search of nocturnal action.
 Night drives are fascinating in the Lower Zambezi.
 Not only for the chance of seeing a leopard but for the many interesting animals that only come to life at night.
 Genets, civets, servals, hyenas, and bush babies, as well as owls, nightjars, the foraging hippos, honey badgers and lion.